 Scientists have found an entirely new mechanism by which our body measures and influences our weight.
 This “gravitostat” is thought to reside in our bones and may offer new treatment avenues for obesity.

 In recent years, the link between spending long periods of time sitting down and obesity have been confirmed repeatedly.

-Extended periods of sedentarism may even increase the risk of death from all causes.
+Extended periods of sedentarism may even increase the risk of death from

 The interaction between prolonged sitting and obesity does not seem particularly surprising; obesity follows naturally from less exercise.

 In other words, standing itself seems to have anti-obesity powers beyond the number of calories it burns.

 Recently, a group of researchers from the Sahlgrenska Academy, at the University of Gothenburg in Sweden, looked into a novel mechanism that might, in part, explain these findings.